 While TMJ disorder symptoms are easy to notice, it’s much harder to determine what’s causing your pain.

-Your dentist may not be able to identify what’s causing your TMJ pain, but there are several causes of TMJ,such as:
+Your dentist may not be able to identify what’s causing your TMJ pain, but there are several causes of TMJ, such as:

-Missing teeth causing an uneven biting surface
+Missing teeth that cause an uneven biting surface

 Arthritis in the joint